BenjV/autosub-bootstrapbill/README.txt

                     \--- Display original subtitle and website by hovering over the show name

 To use:

+Windows:
+Download the zipfile and run the pythonscript from the directory you're unzipped it to Use pythonw autosub.py tot start it as a process
+Start you're brouwser with http://localhost:8083/home/

+Synology:
+Use the package from http://packages.mdevries.org/
+Add this location to the package centre and don't forget to check "Any Publisher" ( Settings, Trust Level)

 Ubuntu
 Make sure you have python installed.
 Also you need the python-cheetah package: